Qualifications for Participation

 The IUHPFL is open to all public, private and parochial secondary schools in Indiana.
 It is also open to homeschooling institutions in the state of Indiana.

 To be eligible to participate in the IUHPFL, a high school must offer or plan to offer four or more years of instruction in Chinese, French, German or Spanish.
 Upon returning from their trip, students are required to actively support their foreign language department and contribute to the classroom.
 If your school would like to participate in the IUHPFL, but is not able to offer four years of a language, please contact the IUHPFL office at email@example.com for alternative suggestions to meet this eligibility requirement.

-The IUHPFL limits its application pool to residents of the state of Indiana who attend and complete the Program cycle's school year at an Indiana high school.
+The IUHPFL limits its application pool to residents of the state of Indiana who attend and complete the program cycle's school year at an Indiana high school.
 Students who are residents of the state of Indiana who attend institutions outside the state may apply and will be considered on a space-available-basis.